Protect your tech business with errors and omissions coverage

 You may need excess for contractual compliance reasons or your business may provide a product or service with a high risk profile, increasing your need for protection in case of lawsuits and losses.

-Why Do You Need Excess Tech E&O / Cyber?
+Why do you need Excess Tech E&O / Cyber?

-In today’s risk landscape more and more companies are exposed to technological and cyber risks than ever before.
-As businesses increasingly take advantage of the cloud, online platforms and tools, and 100% digital workflows, cyber and technological errors and omissions risk increase as well.
 Data breaches, data loss, loss of transferred funds, and any court proceedings or lawsuits that ensue can interrupt business, and stunt the growth of your organization.
 Your existing Tech E&O and Cyber insurance policies might not be enough to cover what this evolving landscape has in store.

 Additionally, startups with better insurance coverage are more attractive to investors.
 According to Embroker’s recent Cyber Risk Index Report, nearly half (49%) of startup founders cite cybersecurity insurance protections as required by their investors, their board or both.
 And a staggering 97% of founders discuss their cyber protections and issues with investors and board members — that’s how vital this coverage is to them.